gaokanxu/lumos-program-library/token-metadata/interface/README.md

 ### Motivation

-Token creators on Solana need all sorts of functionality for their token-metadata, and the Metaplex Token-Metadata program has been the one place for all metadata needs, leading to a feature-rich program that still might not serve all needs.
+Token creators on Lumos need all sorts of functionality for their token-metadata, and the Metaplex Token-Metadata program has been the one place for all metadata needs, leading to a feature-rich program that still might not serve all needs.